Background pattern

 Zolpidem Teva-ratiopharm may affect other medicines.
 In turn, these medicines may affect the action of Zolpidem Teva-ratiopharm.

-• Medicines for some mental disorders (antipsychotics)
+• Medicines for certain mental disorders (antipsychotics)

-• Medicines for sleep disorders (hypnotics)
+• Medicines for sleep problems (hypnotics)

 • Medicines to relieve or reduce anxiety